PabloMartinTejedor/Linear-Regression-Algorithm-Machine-Learning/README.md

 2. **Linear Regression Model Implementation Using 2 Methods**:

-   - **Scikit-Learn**: Uses the efficient implementation of **Ordinary Least Squares** internally to compute the model´s coefficients (betas).
+   - Scikit-Learn: Uses the efficient implementation of `Ordinary Least Squares` internally to compute the model's coefficients (betas).
-   - **Ordinary Least Squares (OLS)**: Manually implemented to calculate the model´s coefficients (betas) using the equation:
+   - Ordinary Least Squares (OLS): Manually implemented to calculate the model's coefficients (betas) using the equation:
       ```math
       B = (X^T  X)^{-1} X^T Y
       ```

 3. **Linear Regression Model Evaluation Using 2 Regression Metrics**:

-   - **Coefficient of Determination (R²)**: Measures the percentage of variation in the target variable that can be explained by the model.
+   - Coefficient of Determination (R²): Measures the percentage of variation in the target variable that can be explained by the model.
 A higher `R²` indicates a better fit.
-   - **Root Mean Square Error (RMSE)**: Provides the average error between predicted and actual values.
+   - Root Mean Square Error (RMSE): Provides the average error between predicted and actual values.
 A lower `RMSE` indicates more accurate predictions.

 ## 🧮 Results and Analysis

-- Both methods achieved the same evaluation results (R² = 76.94% & RMSE = 209.2), as `Scikit Learn` internally employs `OLS`, ensuring identical results and confirming the correct implementation of the model.
+- Both methods achieved the same evaluation results (`R²` = 76.94% & `RMSE` = 209.2), as `Scikit Learn` internally employs `OLS`, ensuring identical results and confirming the correct implementation of the model.
 - `RAM` (0.442) and `Storage` (0.699) are the most impactful factors.
 - Specific models and brands (`Brand_Apple`, `Model_Iphone_13` and `Model_Iphone_14`) also show high correlations with the target variable.
 -  `Color_Purple` (0.158) has a lower influence.